-Requirements for the Natural Science Major 72-77 units
+Requirements for the Natural Science Major

 In addition to the following requirements, students must keep a portfolio during their time at the university.
 This portfolio must be examined by the student's academic advisor at least once a year and conform to departmental guidelines.